 – a significant proportion of the Power consumption generate them yourself,

-The yield of a PRISMA® PVT system depends on several factors - e.g. the location, the roof pitch, the orientation and the size of the system.
-Nevertheless, typical values can be given (information without guarantee):
+The yield of a PRISMA® PVT The system depends on several factors – for example, the location, roof pitch, orientation, and system size.
+Nevertheless, typical values can be stated:

 electricity yield:

-A PRISMA® PVT system with, for example, 10 modules (430-450 W each) can generate around max.
-4,500 to 5,000 kWh electricity depending on the solar radiation and roof orientation.
+4,500 to 5,000 kWh Generate electricity – dependent on solar radiation and roof orientation.

 Heat yield:

-At the same time approx. 2,000 to 3,500 kWh thermal energy generated - ideal for the Hot water preparation and/or to Heating support (e.g. in combination with a buffer storage tank or a heat pump).
+At the same time Approx. 2,000 to 3,500 kWh thermal energy is generated – ideal for

-Cooling with PRISMA® PVT is realised via an integrated, water-led channel system on the back of the modules.
-This system absorbs the heat generated by solar radiation and transfers it via a heat exchanger to a buffer storage tank or another heat source in the house.
+Cooling with PRISMA® PVT This is achieved via an integrated, water-cooled duct system on the rear of the modules.
+This system absorbs the heat generated by solar radiation and transfers it to the source side of the heat pump or releases it via a heat exchanger to

 This so-called Active recooling has two main advantages: